narvarte/monasca-docker/tools/mem-measurements/README.md

 In this example the script `mem-measurements.sh` will be executed once every hour at minute 20.

-1. Save the script `mem-measurements.sh` in the directory `/opt/mem-measurements/`
+1. Save the script `mem-measurements.sh` in a directory _install-dir_, e.g. `/opt/mem-measurements/`
 2. Change the attributes to `500`
 ```
 # chmod 500 mem-measurements.sh